Fort Stark in New Castle NH.

 There is also a

-very small beach area, not a sandy beach, but a nice place to relax.
+very small beach area, not a sandy beach, but a nice place to relax and look

 Please visit with